 Rest assured — you are not the only student who does not know exactly what to do with your life!
 Our Open/Undecided Academic Advisors will get to know you, assess your personal, scholastic, and extracurricular interests, and help you to craft a curriculum during your first two years at USC that exposes you to a wide array of academic disciplines.
-Ultimately, you do not need to declare a major until the end of your sophomore year, so you have time to take our Core curriculum and introductory coursework in a variety of different fields.
+Ultimately, you do not need to declare a major until the beginning of your junior year, so you have time to take our Core curriculum and introductory coursework in a variety of different fields.
 We are not worried; you will decide on a major eventually, and when you do, we know it will be in an area that really excites you.

 USC is known for its excellence in both teaching and research, and we have made a name for ourselves among the top research universities in the country in large part due to our commitment to undergraduate education.
 We believe in providing outstanding opportunities for growth in the classroom and unique experiences in basic and applied research outside of the classroom.

-There’s a pretty large Graduate Student population in USC Dornsife—will that limit my access to research?
+There’s a pretty large Graduate Student population in USC Dornsife — will that limit my access to research?

 No!
-We know many of you have never conducted scholarly research before—we expect that you will break a beaker or two, and that is okay.
+We know many of you have never conducted scholarly research before — we expect that you will break a beaker or two, and that is okay.
 At the end of the day, your thirst for new knowledge makes you an incomparable asset in a research laboratory, whether you are a natural scientist mixing chemicals or a social scientist taking copious notes.

 You should explore your interests through research, and we want to help you do so.
-The Dean's office within USC Dornsife provides funding of up to $1,000 for research projects conducted in the fall or spring through SOAR (Student Opportunities for Academic Research), and up to $3,000 for research projects conducted in the summer through SURF (Summer Undergraduate Research Fund).
+The Dean's office within USC Dornsife provides funding of up to $1,000 for research projects conducted in the fall or spring through SOAR (Student Opportunities for Academic Research) and up to $3,000 for research projects conducted in the summer through SURF (Summer Undergraduate Research Fund).
 In addition, we send students away from campus to conduct on-site research on global problems through our Problems Without Passports program each summer.